penguinland/visual_diff/README.md

 pixels, of the GUI's (square) map view using the `--map_width` or `-mw` option (default is 600 pixels).

+You can also specify `--color` to get a color image instead of black-and-white.
+Non-matching tokens are still black pixels, but matching ones are colored based on how long the estimated chain of matches is: blue indicates a short chain (likely noise), up through red for a long one (definitely duplicated code).
+However, the algorithm for computing these colors can be very slow for large files, so it is disabled by default.

 ## Uses
 Finding code that has been copied and pasted or is otherwise similar enough to consider refactoring.
 This is the main use case of this code.
 These show up